 - Increased Muscle Mass – Strength training is great for building muscle mass and increasing overall strength.
 This is beneficial for athletes and individuals looking to improve their overall fitness.

-- Better Body Composition – Strength training can help to improve body composition by reducing body fat and increasing muscle mass.
+- Better Body Composition – It can help to improve body composition by reducing body fat and increasing muscle mass.

 - Improved Bone Health – Strength training can help to improve bone density, reducing the risk of osteoporosis.

 Cons of Only Doing Strength Training

 - Limited Cardiovascular Benefits – It is an anaerobic activity, meaning it does not elevate the heart rate for an extended period of time.
 This means that it does not provide the same cardiovascular benefits as cardio exercises.

 - Increased Risk of Injury – It can increase the risk of injury, especially if proper form is not used.
 Incorporating cardio exercises can help to improve overall balance and stability, reducing the risk of injury.